 APRA requires regulated general insurers to establish a board remuneration committee to oversee remuneration arrangements in respect of the company.
 As well as overseeing the operation of the EML Remuneration Policy, the BRC is charged with overseeing and making recommendations in respect of remuneration arrangements in the business.

-For more information about EML’s Corporate Governance contact the Company Secretary
+Contact us for more information about EML’s Corporate Governance.